adriancm93/Mixed_effects_QBs-tutorial/README.md

 - Half’s seconds reminding
 - Quarter

 My logic for the later three points is that I believe those might affect the way a coach calls a game.
-Other variables that I tested and found none or little evidence of being relevant:

-- Roof type (dome/outdoors/retractable)
-- Away/home game for position team

-*Originally, I had Air Yards and Yards-after-catch (YAC), but thankfully, some members of the analytics twitter community talked me out of it.
-YAC is definitely dependent on the QB completing the pass, which has a degree of collinearity with the QB' abilities.*

 **Controlling for Pass Routes and Coverage grades**

-I am using PFF grades for pass routes, opposing coverage, pass-block, and opposing pass-rush at a game-by-game level.
-For copyright reasons I cannot share that data, so the code I used to merge the datasets, and the use of those variables, will not be part of this piece.
-(Just as a hint, the ```defid``` and ```posid``` variables I engineer in the following code are part of the data merging process)
+I used PFF grades for pass routes, opposing coverage, pass-block, and opposing pass-rush at a game-by-game level.
+For copyright reasons I cannot share that data.
 However I would like to mention that I found best to add an interaction term between opposing coverage and posession pass routes grades: ```pos_RECV``` * ```def_COV```.
 This to avoid the model to penalizing QBs with good receivers too much.

 **Packages**